nfazlay/Crypton/README.md

 # Hosting

-You can host on any platform, or server as of the code base it's compataible (can run) on the following:
+Other than self-hosting you can use the following providers:

-• Heroku (with Procfile)
+• Heroku + Procfile

 • Glitch

-• Repl.it
+• Repl.it + .replit

-• Game panels using pterodactyl daemons (However this might change according to provider)
+• Falixnodes

 # Contributing
 See [Contributing.md](https://github.com/crypton-technologies/crypton/contributing.md)